 The library is blissfully quiet right now but freezing.
 I’m completely incapable of studying at coffee shops or anywhere there are people walking by or when there is any noise.
 I have major difficulty sitting still and studying for extended periods of time.
 On the opposite end of the spectrum, I could paint for hours without realizing any time has passed.
 And of course, I can sit and journal pretty much anywhere without noticing any chaos going on around me.

 7:30 pm: Back in the privacy of my apartment.
 In the past, my home was more of a clothing-optional type of place.
 Being proactive, I instituted a clothing-mandatory rule about a week ago to decrease the likelihood that Casey and I have sex again.
 It seemed logical to me that the more clothes we are wearing the less likely they are to come off.
 However, Casey is ignoring my rule.
-Right now, he is wandering around the kitchen without a shirt on and with scrub pants barely covering anything.
-How can I be expected to concentrate on studying with him wandering around all tanned and half naked?
-It's asking too much from me.
+Right now, he is strolling around the kitchen without a shirt on and with scrub pants barely covering anything.
+How can I be expected to concentrate on studying with him strolling around all tanned and half naked?
+It’s asking too much from me.
 Oh well.
 I tried.

 9:39 pm: Final push.
 I have one more section to review and then I quit.
 If I haven’t learned it by now it’s not happening.